JaydipGabani/velero-restore-progress/design.md

 ### Updating progress

-The updates to the `progress` field in the CR can be sent on a channel as soon as a item is restored.
+The updates to the `progress` field in the CR can be sent on a channel as soon as an item is restored.
 A goroutine receiving update on that channel can make an `Update()` call to update the _Restore_ CR.